opencog/atomspace/opencog/atoms/execution/README.md

   it's return value.
 There are black-box and clear-box variants of these.

-The distinction between execution and evaluation is artificial, but is motivated by the design of the atom-type hierarchy.
-At some abstract level, the two are the same thing; we just use the word 'evaluation' only when talking about functions that return TV's, and 'execution' when talking about functions that return atoms.
+The distinction between execution and evaluation is a historical artifact, dating back to when TruthValues had an elevated, special meaning in the type hierarchy.
+This is now gone, and, for the most part, execution and evaluation could be the same thing.

 This distinction is slowly being erased, on an as-needed, as-possible basis.
 We are doing itt slowly because it is not always immediately clear exactly how to do this correctly.

+However: there is a distinction between evaluations that return crisp true-false values, vs. other values.
+For performance reasons, we want to always represent crisp true-false values with c++ booleans, so that the code runs fast.
+Currently, this is done in an ad hoc manner, as needed.
+A sharper architectural distinction would be nice.

 Design complexity